-The first table requests information on the higher than minimum qualification to enter the teaching profession in the reference year (if most prevalent).
-This qualification higher than the minimum (described in the previous sub-section) should be associated to a different salary range and held by the largest proportion of teachers.
+The second part of this sub-section (rows B1 to B3) requests information on the higher than minimum qualification to enter the teaching profession in the reference year (if most prevalent).
+This qualification higher than the minimum (as described in section 3.7.2.1) should be associated to a different salary range and held by the largest proportion of teachers at a given level of education.

 - Row B1: ISCED level for the qualification higher than the minimum to enter the teaching profession in the reference year (as a newly fully qualified teacher) and held by the largest proportion of teachers (at a given level of education), that is to say most prevalent. - Row B1D: the description of higher than minimum qualification to enter the teaching profession (as a newly fully qualified teacher) in the reference year (if most prevalent) qualification level, - Row B1E: explanatory notes on this qualification level. - Row B2: the proportion of teachers (among ALL teachers teaching at a given level of education, and not only among the starting teachers at this education level) that are paid between the minimum and the maximum points of this salary range.
-Please, use a number from 0 to 100.
+Please, use a number from 0 to 100%.
 Otherwise, use codes "a" or "m". - Row B3: the average number of years' service necessary to go from the starting to the top of this salary range.
 Please use code "a" if not applicable or "m" if missing.

-The second table requests information on the annual gross statutory salaries for full-time classroom teachers with the higher than minimum qualification to enter the teaching profession in the reference year (if most prevalent) at four points of the salary range:
+The third part of this sub-section (rows BS1 to BS4) requests information on the annual gross statutory salaries for full-time classroom teachers with the higher than minimum qualification to enter the teaching profession in the reference year (if most prevalent) at four points of the salary range: